adamelyoumi/BlendingRL/README.md

 We use pytorch, stable_baselines3 and Tensorboard for visualization.

-Please check out the PDF file for the MDP definition, `envs.py` for the environment definition, `models.py` for custom policy and model definitions, and the `RL_train_simplest.ipynb` notebook for the training process.
+Please check out the PDF file for the MDP definition, `envs.py` for the environment definition, `models.py` for custom policy and model definitions, and the `RL_scripts/RL_train_simplest.ipynb` notebook for the most recent training process.

+Training logs can be viewed by opening tensorboard on the `logs` directory.
+Configuration descriptions can be found in the `configs` directory or in [this Google Sheet](https://docs.google.com/spreadsheets/d/1qYxyulHMTBfmBNzkTz9xo487xnKjwOy5LTgq75R-mkQ/edit?usp=sharing)

+The current best configuration (ID 23) uses PPO with a scheduled variance, randomized supply/demand values at each episode, and non-zero reward incentives (D, Z parameters) and penalties (P, B, M)